Ifo Institute – Leibniz Institute for Economic Research at the University of Munich

 The Eurozone is currently going through a grave balance-of-payments crisis.
 Various bail-out measures have been introduced to save individual euro countries from insolvency, which are collectively referred to as the “euro bailout package”.
-In addition to this funding, however, Target credit is being granted via the ECB system, on top of credit being given in the form of sovereign bond purchases via central banks.
-Target credit is granted when the central banks of individual countries make payments to banks of other countries.
-Such payments are made possible because the respective national central banks of the borrowing countries grant more refinancing credit and create more central bank money than necessary in their own jurisdiction.
-The additionally created central bank money gives domestic economic agents the opportunity to finance balance-of-payments deficits, or in net terms to purchase goods and assets from, or pay off debts in, other Eurozone countries.
-There is no term for Target credit in principle, and the interest that national central banks charge each other equals the interest rate of main refinancing operations.
+These measures include Target credit granted within the Eurosystem as well as credit in the form of government bond purchases by central banks.
+Target credit is granted when the central banks of individual countries make payments to national banks of other countries.
+Such payments are made possible because the respective national central banks of the borrowing countries grant more refinancing credit and create more liquidity than necessary to provide their own country with central bank money.
+The additionally created central bank money gives domestic economic agents the opportunity to finance balance-of-payments deficits, or in net terms to purchase goods and assets or pay off debts in other Eurozone countries.
+There is no term for Target credit in principle, and the interest that national central banks charge each other equals the interest rate on main refinancing operations.

-The total exposure of the Eurozone countries resulting from the bail-outs and other measures is compiled in the overview offered below.
-Germany’s share in the overall exposure is defined as its exposure level.
+An overview of the financial assistance resulting from the bail-out measures for euro countries is offered below.
+Germany’s share in the potential exposure is defined as the exposure level.

-The bail-out measures are presented in four different columns in the figure.
-The respective figures are rounded up/down to the nearest billion.
-The first (lefthand) column shows the amounts that have already been paid out, the second column shows all of the bailout funds pledged to date, and the third column shows the total potential lending volume that exists since the ESM Treaty became legally valid.
-This represents the guarantees and/or credit volumes provided via the bail-out initiatives and packages of the Eurozone countries, including contributions from the International Monetary Fund (IMF), as well as the sums that the ECB has spent on purchasing sovereign bonds and the Target credits granted to the central banks of Greece, Ireland, Portugal, Spain (referred to collectively as the GIPS countries), Italy and Cyprus.
-Lastly, the claims and/or liabilities against the Eurosystem are taken into consideration arising from individual countries issuing de facto more or fewer bank notes than the amount corresponding to their share in the ECB's capital.
-The column on the right shows Germany’s share in the exposure in the extreme case of one the crisis-stricken countries declaring insolvency and exiting the Eurozone should the credit line shown in the third column be exhausted, the crisis-afflicted countries be unable to repay any of their debts and the should the euro as survive.
-In this case scenario the legal relationship between the ECB system and the commercial banks in the crisis-stricken countries is terminated.
-The losses sustained by the central banks of the other euro countries are then independent of the issue of whether these commercial banks repay their refinancing credits and are limited to the central banks’ respective shares of the Target credit owed by the crisis-stricken countries and the share of their sovereign bond purchases.
+The bail-out measures are presented in five different columns in the figure.
+The respective figures are rounded up/down to the nearest billion and this also applies to all of the tables linked to this page.
+The first (left-hand) column shows the amounts that have already been paid out, the second column shows all of the bailout funds pledged to date, and the third column shows the total potential lending volume that exists since the ESM Treaty became legally valid.
+This represents the guarantees and/or credit volumes provided via the bail-out initiatives and packages of the Eurozone countries (EFSF and ESM), including contributions from the International Monetary Fund (IMF), plus EU loans (EFSM), as well as the sums that the ECB has spent on purchasing government bonds and the Target credits granted to the central banks of Greece, Ireland, Portugal, Spain, Italy and Cyprus (referred to collectively as the GIPSIC countries).
+Lastly, the claims and/or liabilities against the Eurosystem are taken into consideration arising from individual countries issuing de facto more or fewer banknotes than the amount corresponding to their share in the ECB's capital.
+For the ECB bail-out funds the current actual amount shown in the second and third columns is carried over from the first column.
+The two compilations on the right document the share of exposure to be borne by Germany.
+The fourth column refers to the first, or the sums already paid out, while the fifth column refers to the third, or the entire sum of potential bail-out funds available.
+This fifth column represents the exposure levels.
+It shows Germany’s share in the exposure in the extreme case of one the crisis-stricken countries declaring insolvency and exiting the Eurozone should the credit line shown in the third column be exhausted, the crisis-afflicted countries be unable to repay any of their debts and the should the euro as survive.
+In this case scenario the legal relationship between the Eurosystem and the commercial banks in the crisis-stricken countries is terminated.
+The losses sustained by the central banks of the other euro countries are then independent of the issue of whether these commercial banks repay their refinancing credits and are limited to the central banks’ respective shares of the Target credit owed by the crisis-stricken countries and the share of their government bond purchases.
 In addition, proportionate losses also arise from inter-government loans, IMF and EU loans.
+The exposure level shows the potential extent of the total exposure amount in an extreme scenario, and does not represent any calculation of the losses actually to be expected.

 ECB contribution and first bail-out package for Greece

-Support for the crisis-stricken countries began around autumn 2007, long before the first bail-out package was agreed, when the central banks of the troubled countries replaced interbank loans with Target credit.
-The red oblongs denote the Target liabilities of the GIPS countries, as well as those of Italy and Cyprus.
-For Greece, Ireland, Portugal and Cyprus the data comes from International Monetary Fund (IMF).
+Support for the crisis-stricken countries began long before political debate over the bail-out package in autumn 2007 when the central banks of these countries replaced inter-bank loans with Target credit.
+The red oblongs denote the Target liabilities of the GIPSIC countries.
+For Greece, Ireland, Portugal and Cyprus the International Monetary Fund (IMF) is used as a data source.
 For more details of the exact calculation see Sinn and Wollmershäuser.
-The Target figures for Italy and Spain can be taken directly from the statistics of their respective national central banks (NCBs).
+The Target figures for Italy and Spain can be taken directly from the balance sheets of their respective national central banks (NCBs).
 The Target balances of the Eurozone countries are published on a monthly basis, but with different delays.
 The most recently published amounts are used to calculate the combined Target liabilities of the crisis-stricken countries.

-In May 2010 the ECB and the NCBs in the Eurosystem began buying sovereign bonds in the euro area.
+In May 2010 the ECB and the national central banks of the Eurosystem began buying government bonds in the euro area.
 These data are published on an ongoing basis in the ECB's consolidated weekly financial statement.
 The Eurosystem's consolidated financial statement contains the Securities Market Program in the section “Items related to monetary policy operations” under asset items 7.1 (Securities for monetary policy purposes).
-With these sovereign bond purchases the ECB is taking over the role of granting credit in the Eurozone’s crisis-affected countries that would previously have been granted by the market players.
-Since all of the NCBs of the euro countries participate in the purchase of sovereign bonds according to their share in the ECB’s capital, the share of the crisis countries – 37% - is subtracted from the overall total.
+With these government bond purchases the ECB is taking over the role of granting credit in the Eurozone’s crisis-affected countries that would previously have been granted by the market players.
+Since all of the NCBs of the euro countries participate in the purchase of government bonds according to their share in the ECB’s capital, the share of the crisis-sticken countries – 37% – is subtracted from the overall total.
 The corresponding volumes are represented by the dark blue oblongs in the figure.
 The purchases made by the NCBs of the crisis countries are not included, since they on their own lead to growth in the local money supply that is similar to refinancing credit and is thus already accounted for as Target credit.

-The part of the column (in pink) that goes below the zero line shows that the crisis countries have combined have claims versus the remaining euro countries because they issued a slightly smaller share of bank notes than they were entitled to.
-The figure shows that this amount is very small.
+The part of the column (in pink) that goes below the zero line shows that the crisis countries have combined have claims versus the remaining euro countries because they issued a slightly smaller share of banknotes than they were entitled to.

 Financial support mechanisms: the EFSM, EFSF and ESM

-The middle column of the figure shows the potential credit volumes of all bail-out measures combined.
+The third column of the figure shows the potential credit volumes of all bail-out measures combined.
 As mentioned the same amount is cited for ECB financial assistance as in the left-hand column.
 The bail-out packages agreed for Greece, Ireland, Portugal and Spain are shown in the second column.
 The violet oblong quantifies the remaining IMF funds from the €250 billion made available.
-After deducing the funds already pledged totaling €67 billion (€22.5 billion for Ireland, €26 billion for Portugal and €18 billion for Greece, €1 billion for Cyprus), the remaining funds currently total €182 billion.
-The grey oblong at the top of the columns represents the permanent ESM bail-out fund, which still has a capacity to grant €391 billion of credit after deduction of the sum awarded to Spain and Cyprus.
+After deducing the funds already pledged totaling €67 billion (€22.5 billion for Ireland, €26 billion for Portugal, €18 billion for Greece and €1 billion for Cyprus), the remaining funds currently total €182 billion.
+The grey oblong at the top of the columns represents the permanent ESM bail-out funds, which still has a capacity to grant €391 billion of credit after deduction of the sum awarded to Spain and Cyprus.

 A breakdown of German exposure

-The right-hand column of the figure shows Germany’s exposure, which is derived from the potential bail-out funds represented in the third column.
+Both of the right-hand columns of the figure shows Germany’s exposure, which is derived from the (potential) bail-out funds represented in the first and third columns respectively.
 The key underlying calculation of the German share in the exposure is different for the various segments.
-For the Target liabilities of the crisis-stricken countries Germany’s share of exposure is calculated from the ECB’s capital key as of 1 January 2011, whereby Germany has a share of around 27% of the liabilities of all 17 euro countries.
-However, should the crisis-stricken countries become insolvent and exit the Eurozone, as assumed here, while the euro continues to exist, only the remaining eleven euro countries would be exposed to the Target liabilities.
+For the Target liabilities of the crisis-stricken countries Germany’s share of exposure is calculated from the ECB’s capital key as of 1 July 2013, whereby Germany has a share of around 27% of the liabilities of all 17 euro countries.
+However, should the crisis-stricken countries become insolvent and exit the Eurozone, as assumed here, while the euro itself continues to exist, only the remaining eleven euro countries would be exposed to the Target liabilities.
 In this scenario Germany would be liable for around 43% of the total exposure.
-Its current liability is represented by the red oblong on the right-hand column.
+Its current liability is represented by the red oblong on the both right-hand columns.

-The dark blue segment of the right-hand column shows sovereign bond purchases by the central banks, as described above.
+The dark blue segment of the fourth and fifth column shows government bond purchases by the central banks, as described above.
 Since the central banks of all euro countries, including those of the crisis-stricken countries themselves, are involved in these purchases, Germany’s share of exposure is calculated based on the general ECB capital key and consequently totals around 27 percent of the total sum and around 43% of the sum represented in the other column excluding the crisis countries.

-The broad pink line under the zero line stands for Germany’s claims vis-à-vis the crisis-stricken countries arising from their combined under-proportional issuance of bank notes.
+The broad pink line under the zero line stands for Germany’s claims vis-à-vis the crisis-stricken countries arising from their combined under-proportionat issuance of banknotes.
 Germany’s liability amounts a share of around 43 percent (calculation basis same as for Target balances).

 See Sinn, Hans-Werner and Timo Wollmershäuser, “Target Loans, Current Account Balances and Capital Flows: The ECB's Rescue Facility”, at the place indicated in the annex.